Information for Applicants

 Pathumwan, Bangkok 10330

 Based on the criteria above, as demonstrated in the application, only shortlisted applicants will be contacted by the Media and Cultural Section for interviews.
-Interviews will take place on Wednesday, January 15, 2020 at the Media and Cultural Section, U.S. Embassy, Bangkok.
+Interviews will take place on Wednesday, January 19, 2022 at the Media and Cultural Section, U.S. Embassy, Bangkok.
 Shortlisted candidates must be able to travel to the interview site.
+If the COVID-19 pandemic, however, poses risks for an in-person interview at the time, we’ll conduct the interview via Zoom.
 We will notify the candidates of the details of the interview before the interview date.
-The list of finalists and alternates will be announced in February 2020.
+The list of finalists and alternates will be announced in March 2022.

 And after that…?

 Selected participants will receive orientation materials in the weeks prior to the start of the program to help prepare them for the program and their trip to the United States.

 A pre-departure orientation and training sessions with both students and the adult mentor will take place in the month prior to departure.
 Participants and their families will have an opportunity to speak with the Media and Cultural Section about the project at that time.

 After their return home and through the following months, participants will be responsible for completing their follow-on projects.

 Thank you for your interest in the program and good luck with your applications!